karen-developer/karen-chang-portfolio/README.md

 ### Published link: [karen-developer.com](https://karen-developer.com/)

 ## Purpose
-Create a portfolio website which provides information about me, my skills, interests, professional knowledge and a showcase of my work.
+Create a portfolio website which provides information about me, my interests, skills, professional knowledge of web development and a showcase of my work.

 ## Target audience

 An employer looking to engage a dev and/or IT professional.
 Expect the employer to have the following knowledge and expectations:

 - technical knowledge relating to information technology, software development/coding, programming languages and development stacks